 Each adventure in the Eighth Doctor trilogy is now available to pre-order as a single-disc collector’s edition (£10.99) or download (£8.99) from the Big Finish website.
 A bundle of all three stories can also be pre-ordered on CD (£25) or download (£22).

 Available December 10th 2020

-Following both the original Tenth Doctor novel and the Eighth Doctor trilogy, All Flesh is Grass appears to join both Time Lords – plus Christopher Eccleston’s Ninth Doctor – after their previous adventures, with McGann’s incarnation now working with the Daleks he was trapped with and Tennant’s Doctor swearing to destroy the death-dealing Kotturuh.
+Following both the original Tenth Doctor novel, the Eighth Doctor trilogy and the Ninth Doctor comic strips, All Flesh is Grass appears to join all three Time Lords – after their previous adventures, with McGann’s incarnation now working with the Daleks he was trapped with and Tennant’s Doctor swearing to destroy the death-dealing Kotturuh.

 “Even a Time Lord can’t change the past.”

 A wasteland.
 A dead world… No, there is a biodome rising from the ashes.
 Here, life teems and flourishes, with strange, lush plants and many-winged insects with bright carapaces – and one solitary sentient creature, who spends its days talking to the insects and tending this lonely garden.
 This is Inyit, the Last of the Kotturuh.